sack212/BasicAzureCamp/HOL/build-web-app-using-documentdb/README.md

 1. Open Visual Studio and from the **File** menu, hover over the **New** option and click **Project**.

     ![Creating a New Project](./images/newProject.png)

     _Creating a New Project_

 	> **Note:** You can open the end solution from [end/Todo](end/Todo) and configure it according to the instructions in [Setting up the end solution](end).

 1. In the **New Project** dialog box, select **ASP.NET Web Application** under the **Visual C# | Web** tab.
 Make sure **.NET Framework 4.5** is selected.
 Name the project _Todo_, choose a **Location** and click **OK**.

 	> **Note:** You may also want to uncheck the **Add Application Insights to Project** if you don't want the functionality for your application.

 	![Creating a new ASP.Net Web Application project](images/creating-a-new-aspnet-web-application-project.png?raw=true)

     _Creating a new ASP.NET Web Application project_

 1. In the **New ASP.NET Project** dialog box, select **MVC**.
 Make sure that the **Host in the cloud** option is also selected, and change the Authentication method to **No Authentication**.
 Click **Ok**.

 	![Creating a new MVC project](images/creating-a-new-mvc-project.png?raw=true)

     _Creating a new project with the MVC template_

 	> **Note 1:** Selecting the _Host in the cloud_ option will preprovision an Azure Website for you and make life a lot easier when the time comes to deploy the final working application.
 If you want to host this elsewhere or don't want to configure Azure upfront, then just clear Host in the Cloud.

 	> **Note 2**: You might be prompted to sign in to Visual Studio with your Microsoft account.
 If so, enter your credentials and click Sign in.

+  > **Note 3**: This hands on lab will work with either Visual Studio 2013 or Visual Studio 2015.
+If you are using Visual Studio 2015 and don't see the *Host in the Cloud* option, the most likely reason is that you need to install the [latest release of the Microsoft Azure SDK for Visual Studio 2015](http://go.microsoft.com/fwlink/?linkid=518003&clcid=0x409).

 1. The **Configure Microsoft Azure Website** dialog box will appear, using an auto-generated site name.
 Select a region (e.g.: _West US_).
 Also take note of which account you are currently signed into in the dialog box.
 You want to make sure that this is the account your Azure subscription is attached to (usually a Microsoft account).

 	This project does not require a database, as it will be using a new Azure DocumentDB account created later in the Azure Preview portal, so make sure **No database** is selected in the **Database server** field.

 1. Click **OK**.

 	![Configuring Microsoft Azure Website](images/configuring-microsoft-azure-website.png?raw=true)

 	_Configuring Microsoft Azure Website_

 The project will be created, and the authentication options and Azure Website options will be automatically configured with the project.
 The ASP.NET application can be run locally, if desired.

 Next you will add DocumentDB to this project and build the application.

 <a name="adding-documentdb-to-your-project"></a>
 ##Adding DocumentDB to your project

 In this task you will add the Azure DocumentDB SDK to the application.

 The DocumentDB .NET SDK is packaged and distributed as a NuGet package.
 To get the NuGet package in Visual Studio, use the NuGet Package Manager in Visual Studio.

 1. Right-click the **Todo** project in the Solution Explorer and then select **Manage NuGet Packages** to open the NuGet Package Manager dialog box.